Pregnancy and Parenting: Title IX Rights

 Additional Resources:

-To schedule a meeting to discuss needed academic adjustments, please see the Director of Accessibility, Cody Mathis by emailing accessibility@sienaheights.edu.
+To schedule a meeting to discuss needed academic adjustments, please see the Director of Accessibility, Julia Cassell by emailing accessibility@sienaheights.edu.

 The Title IX Coordinator and the Office of Accessibility Pregnancy Specialist will work in coordination for the actual implementation of this policy and the practices of individual professors involved to avoid discrimination against pregnant students.
 Harassment (such as sexual comments, jokes, and humiliating or physically threatening or harmful behavior) will not be tolerated—and should be reported the Title IX Coordinator on campus: Sister Mary Jones, OP, McLaughlin University Center HUB, 517-264-7105, mjones11@sienaheights.edu.